 What Bitcoin Actually Gives You

-Bitcoin routinely experiences 50-80% drawdowns.
-It dropped 83% from its 2017 high to its 2018 low.
-It dropped 77% from its 2021 high to its 2022 low.
-It dropped nearly 60% in days in March 2020.
-These are not rare events.
-They are a normal part of owning Bitcoin.
-If you can't stomach watching $10,000 turn into $3,000 and sit there for a year, Bitcoin is not for you.
+Bitcoin routinely drops 50-80%.
+It fell 83% from its 2017 high to its 2018 low, 77% from its 2021 high to its 2022 low, and nearly 60% in a few days in March 2020.
+These crashes are normal.
+If you can't watch $10,000 turn into $3,000 and sit there for a year, Bitcoin will hurt you.
 That's not a character judgment.
-It's a practical reality.
+It's math.

 ▪ Bitcoin Annual Returns (Calendar Year)